Xre0uS/KiD/README.md

 ![keyscrambler](https://user-images.githubusercontent.com/82925962/122867374-f91f6100-d35b-11eb-9595-1a5774a177e0.jpg)

 **Use task manager to detect keylogger:** Navigate to Windows logon application, if it has duplication entry which sound unusual like Windows logon (1) it mean someone else is logon to your Windows system so right click and end the program.

 ![task manager3](https://user-images.githubusercontent.com/82925962/122867541-43a0dd80-d35c-11eb-90a7-a5686fe2af84.jpg)

 Also check under Start up tab to see if any suspicious-looking programs in the boot menu, disable them

 ![task manager4](https://user-images.githubusercontent.com/82925962/122867685-7a76f380-d35c-11eb-919e-4d6c2bdcd0e7.jpg)

-You can check the list of applications in programs and features to see if there is a keylogger installed.
+**Control Panel:** You can check the list of applications in programs and features to see if there is a keylogger installed.
 Look for any suspicious program that you didn’t install and uninstall it.

 ![control panel](https://user-images.githubusercontent.com/82925962/122867751-91b5e100-d35c-11eb-9ed5-5cf9173bed32.jpg)

 ## References